amb633/ECE4960-PA1/README.md

 ## Part 2 -  Application of Floating-Point Precision ( #2 )
 ***************************************************************************

+**Overview**
-Overview: Implementing quad-precision addition and subtraction of two double-precision floating numbers.
+Implementing quad-precision addition and subtraction of two double-precision floating numbers.
 This section of the assignment can be found in the "QuadPrecision" folder

+**Usage**
-Usage: To run this part, run ./make.sh which uses the g++ compiler to generate the program executable called "quadprecision" Run "quadprecision" and the results will be in the "test_log_output.txt"
+To run this part, run ./make.sh which uses the g++ compiler to generate the program executable called "quadprecision".
+Run "quadprecision" and the results will be in the "test_log_output.txt"

+**Documentation**

 The results show 4 test cases of adding and subtracting two double-precision floating numbers and returns the quad-precision floating number result as two double-precision floating point numbers that can then be summed to represent the quad-precision value.